a-rlopes/animations/README.md

-# pure-css-animations
+# animations
-pure css animations
+Css and JS animations